-Figure 4 - 2045 No Action Traffic Conditions Proposed Conditions In the 2045 Proposed scenario, traffic operations were assessed assuming that Sixth Street would be closed south of Omaha Street.
-As a result of the closure, the signal at the Omaha Street & Sixth Street intersection would be removed from the corridor and vehicles would need to find alternate routes, including some RapidRide buses.
-These traffic shifts were approximated using engineering judgement to find the next shortest path.
+Figure 4 - 2045 No Action Traffic Conditions

+Proposed Conditions In the 2045 Proposed scenario, traffic operations were assessed assuming that Sixth Street would be closed south of Omaha Street.
+As a result of the closure, the signal at Sixth and Omaha would be removed from the corridor and vehicles would need to find alternate routes, including some RapidRide buses.
+These traffic shifts were approximated using engineering judgment to find the next shortest path.
 Generally, vehicles who would have made eastbound right turns at Sixth Street were assumed to reroute to Seventh Street.
 Vehicles who would have made northbound right turns at Sixth Street were assumed to reroute to Mount Rushmore Road or Seventh Street via Apolda Street, or Fifth Street via St. Joseph Street depending on the shortest path available.
-Some intersections, such as St. Joseph Street & Fifth Street, may experience increased traffic volumes due to vehicle rerouting.
+Some intersections, such as St. Joseph and Fifth, may experience increased traffic volumes due to vehicle rerouting.
 However, these impacts were not evaluated, as they are outside of the designated study area and the rerouted traffic is expected to make up only a fraction of the total vehicular volume entering those intersections.
 Figure 5 displays Mid-Day and PM peak hour traffic volumes and associated traffic operations for the 2045 Proposed scenario.
-As shown on the figure, signalized traffic operations at the Omaha Street & Mount Rushmore Road would maintain the LOS anticipated in the no action scenario.
-At the Omaha Street & Fifth Street intersection, the LOS is anticipated to remain the same to the no action scenario; however, average delay would decrease significantly (a 6.5-second per vehicle decrease during Mid-Day and a 14-second per vehicle decrease during the PM peak hour).
+As shown on the figure, signalized traffic operations at the Mount Rushmore and Omaha intersection would maintain the LOS anticipated in the no action scenario.
+At the Fifth and Omaha intersection, the LOS is anticipated to remain the same to the no action scenario; however, average delay would decrease significantly (a 6.5-second per vehicle decrease during Mid-Day and a 14-second per vehicle decrease during the PM peak hour).
 This improvement would result from the reduction of volume on the eastbound approach that has been rerouted due to the closure of the Sixth Street intersection.
-LOS worksheets for 2045 Proposed conditions are found in Appendix D.
+LOS worksheets for 2045 Proposed conditions are found in Appendix D. sixthstreetstudy Rapid City Area Metropolitan Planning Organization Sixth & Omaha Crossing Feasibility Study